Asia Today: India’s virus death toll rises, Seoul cases jump

-NEW DELHI (AP) — India’s coronavirus death toll overtook Britain to become the fourth-highest in the world with another single-day record increase in cases Friday.
+NEW DELHI (AP) — India’s coronavirus death toll overtook Britain’s to become the fourth-highest in the world with another single-day record increase in cases Friday.

 According to the Health Ministry, India reported 1,007 deaths in the past 24 hours.
 Its total rose to 48,040 deaths, behind the United States, Brazil and Mexico.